 Artists use different hacks to protect their work online.

-How can a creative in digital marketplaces?
+How can a creative grow and thrive in digital marketplaces?

 1. Employ social creativity.